 A fully-completed application as a searchable PDF file that includes the items below.

-Minimum of two maps of the project: Aerial map and Topo map (USGS USA Topo Map)
+Minimum of two maps of the project: Aerial map and Topo map (USGS USA Topo Map).

-Minimum of three photographs of the project, representative of the conservation values being protected.
+Minimum of three photographs of the project property, representing the conservation values being protected.

 A signed letter from all landowners stating that they are willing participants in the proposed transaction.

-If the required 50% match is not yet determined, a match letter (see Appendix C)
+A match letter if the required 50% match is not yet in hand (see Appendix C) or a governing body resolution.

 For easement projects, a term sheet or draft easement indicating the proposed protections of the project’s conservation values.